ScalaConsultants/docker-postgres-cluster/README.md

 ##### Storage

 All configuration and data files are stored locally on Docker host in directories defined in the configuration file by `MASTER_VOLUME_*` and `STANDBY_VOLUME_*` variables.
-Defined paths refer to the Docker host file system, not to the files system inside the containers.
+Defined paths refer to the Docker host file system, not to the file system inside the containers.
 For more details see [configuration section](#configuration).

 ##### Network